About: Paul Illsley

 Reset QR Code

-When you have logged into your GoPro account and open the GoPro Media Library page https://gopro.com/media-library/ you will see your uploaded images.
-You can download them to your computer, share them with someone else or delete then if you like.
-When you delete an image it is deleted from the cloud but it remains on the camera.
 You might notice the .jpg and .gpr image record dates and times get changed to the download date and time when they are downloaded.
 If you want the original date of capture you need to look at the “Date/Time Original” entry in the image’s EXIF metadata (you might need a tool like EXIFTools https://exiftool.org/ to read and correct this information).
-This is the exiftool Fix_GoPro_Dates.bat file I used to correct the dates in the images.
+This is a exiftool Fix_GoPro_Dates.bat file I used to correct the date and time in your .GPR images.

 ExifTool Fix_GoPro_Dates.bat file I used Download: Fix_GoPro_Dates.txt Here’s a .txt file containing the Fix_GoPro_Dates.bat information.
 You can download the file and change the .txt extension to .bat (some computers won’t let you download a .bat file).